-Parents are asked to supply two adrenaline auto-injector devices and an oral antihistamine for their child, to be kept in the medical box clearly labelled with the pupil's name, photograph and medication details in reception.
-The emergency boxes are stored at room temperature in an accessible drawer in Main Reception, that is unlocked during school opening hours.
-Some parents prefer that their child always carries one auto-injector with them and this is encouraged in the senior school.
+Parents are asked to supply two adrenaline auto-injector devices and if needed an oral antihistamine for their child, to be kept in the medical box clearly labelled with the pupil's name, photograph and medication details in school office.
+The emergency boxes are stored at room temperature in an accessible cupboard in school office, that is unlocked during school opening hours.
+Some parents prefer that their child always carries one auto-injector with them, and this is encouraged in the senior school.
 If this is the case, a note is placed in the top of the emergency box with the other auto-injector to explain this.

-The School Nurse takes responsibility for monitoring expiry dates on those auto-injectors kept in Main Reception and to let parents know when they are about to expire.
+The School Nurse takes responsibility for monitoring expiry dates on those auto-injectors kept in Main office and to let parents know when they are about to expire.